 How GM foods are assessed for safety

-The safety assessments of GM foods are carried out by the European Food Safety Authority (EFSA).
+The safety assessments of GM foods are carried out by the Food Standards Agency with the Advisory Committee on Novel Foods and Processes (ACNFP).
 Assessments include a detailed study of:

 - whether the foods could be toxic

 GM foods are only authorised for sale if they are judged:

 - not to present a risk to health